 A guide to understanding how different oak finishes shape the atmosphere of a space.

-In our live-in showroom, many pieces are crafted from solid oak - yet no two feel the same.
+In our live-in showroom, many pieces are crafted from solid oak, yet no two feel the same.

 The finish of the wood quietly transforms how furniture interacts with light, space and daily life.
 A dining table in raw oak feels calm and grounded, while the same piece in a darker tone can anchor an entire room.